timoteoussher/snake-game/README.md

 3. Avoid hitting the walls or yourself
 4. Press Space to restart when game is over

+## Play Online
+You can play the game online at: https://timoteoussher.github.io/snake-game

 ## How to Run Locally
 1. Clone or download this repository
 2. Navigate to the project directory